Table of Contents

 Design and Build Quality

-The LG Google Nexus 4, launched in 2012, featured a sleek and minimalist design that emphasized simplicity and functionality.
-It had a glass front and back with a plastic rim around the edges, giving it a premium feel.
-The device measured 133.9 x 68.7 x 9.1 mm and weighed 139 grams, making it comfortable to hold and use.
-The design was clean, with the rear housing the camera module and Nexus branding, while the front showcased the display and a prominent earpiece grille.
+The LG Google Nexus 4 had the privilege of snagging the “beauty” title in 2012 with a design boasting sleek aesthetics and minimal approach toward simplicity and sheer functionality.
+The glass front and back of Nexus 4 was punctuated by a plastic rim that ran around the edges, lending the phone a Premium finish.
+It measured 133.9 x 68.7 x 9.1 mm and weighed a comfortable 139 grams, gently supporting the owner’s hand for pleasant use.
+The back had a neat and tidy design with the camera module and a bit of Nexus branding on it, while the front was dominated by the display and a huge earpiece grille.

 Display Quality

-The Nexus 4 boasted a 4.7-inch True HD IPS Plus capacitive touchscreen with a resolution of 1280×768 pixels (WXGA).
-This resulted in a pixel density of approximately 318 pixels per inch (PPI), offering sharp and vibrant visuals with good color reproduction and wide viewing angles.
-The display was protected by Corning Gorilla Glass 2, providing durability against scratches and minor impacts.
-Overall, the display quality was impressive for its time, providing a clear and enjoyable viewing experience.
+The Nexus 4 came with a 4.7-inch True HD IPS Plus capacitive touchscreen, which had a WXGA resolution of 1280×768 pixels.
+This translated to a pixel density of roughly 318 pixels per inch (PPI) and ensured crisp and vibrant visuals with really good color reproduction and viewing angles.
+The display got an additional layer of protection from Gorilla Glass 2, keeping it safe against scratches and light abrasion.
+In all, the display quality was top-notch back then; it rendered clear visuals, and watching something on it was pure joy.

 Performance